vLeov/php-chess/README.md

 ### Supervised Learning With Rubix ML

-Currently, a machine learning model is being built at [programarivm/chess-data](https://github.com/programarivm/chess-data) with the help of [Rubix ML](https://github.com/RubixML/ML).
-The resulting model is meant to be stored in the `model` folder -- at this moment there's only a prototype available at [`model/a1.model`](https://github.com/programarivm/php-chess/tree/master/model).
+Currently, a few machine learning models are being built at [programarivm/chess-data](https://github.com/programarivm/chess-data) with the help of [Rubix ML](https://github.com/RubixML/ML).
+The AIs are stored in the `model` folder -- at this moment there's only one prototype available: [`model/a1.model`](https://github.com/programarivm/php-chess/tree/master/model).

 ### Usage